Pattern Avoidance Over a Hypergraph: Introduction

 \begin{mydef} An $n$-permutation $\sigma$ {\bf contains} a $k$-permutation $\pi$ iff there exist integers $1 \leq x_1 < x_2 < \cdots x_k \leq n$ such that

 for all $i,j$.
 Otherwise, we say $\sigma$ {\bf avoids} $\pi$. \end{mydef}

 In the late 1980s/early 1990s, Richard P. Stanley and Herbert Wilf independently conjectured that for every permutation $\pi$, there exists a constant $c_\pi$ such that the number of $n$-permutations avoiding $\pi < c_\pi^n$ for all $n$.
-As there are $n!$ $n$-permutations, this constant exponential bound is non-trivial.
-To generalize the Stanley-Wilf conjecture, we generalize this notion of pattern avoidance.
+As there are $n!=e^{(1-o(1))n\log n)}$ permutations, this bound is non-trivial.
+This conjecture was later proven by Marcus and Tardos \cite{MT} in 2003.

+To generalize this result, we first generalize our notion of pattern avoidance in order to account for avoidance only at specific index sets.

 \begin{mydef} Let $\Lambda$ be a $k$-uniform hypergraph on vertex set $\{1,2,\cdots,n\}$.
 We say an $n$-permutation $\sigma$ {\bf $\Lambda$-contains} a $k$-permutation $\pi$ iff there exist integers $1 \leq x_1 < x_2 < \cdots x_k \leq n$ such that